-On Sundays, city plazas come to life with locals enjoying cultural events, folkloric dancing and tented markets.
+On Sundays, city plazas come to life with locals enjoying cultural events, folkloric dancing, and tented markets.
 We experienced also these events, FIESTA!

 We slept in one beautiful place.
-We slept in hacienda.
+We slept in the hacienda.
 I was dreaming about this all my trip.

 Touristic.
 Hot.
 Seven wonders of the world.
 Breathtaking.

-Chichén Itza is the largest archaeological city of the pre-Colombian Maya civilisation in the Yucatan Peninsula.
+Chichén Itza is the largest archaeological city of the pre-Colombian Maya civilization in the Yucatan Peninsula.
 It is also one of Mexico’s most visited tourist destinations.
 It was granted World Heritage Site status in 1988 by UNESCO World Heritage Site and was selected as one of the New Seven Wonders of the World.

 WHAT YOU WILL SEE: